Old-growth forest: Forest dynamics definition

 Of importance is that while the stand switches from one tree community to another, the stand will not necessarily go through old-growth stage between those stages.
 Some tree species have a relatively open canopy.
 That allows more shade-tolerant tree species to establish below even before the understory reinitiation stage.
 The shade-tolerant trees eventually outcompete the main canopy trees in stem-exclusion stage.
-Therefore, the dominant tree species will change, but the forest will still be in stem-exclusion stage until the shade tolerant species reach old-growth stage.
+Therefore, the dominant tree species will change, but the forest will still be in stem-exclusion stage until the shade-tolerant species reach old-growth stage.

 Tree species succession may change tree species' composition once the old-growth stage has been achieved.
 For example, an old boreal forest may contain some large aspen trees, which may die and be replaced by smaller balsam fir or black spruce.
 Consequently, the forest will switch back to understory reinitiation stage.
 Using the stand dynamics definition, old-growth can be easily evaluated using structural attributes.
 However, in some forest ecosystems, this can lead to decisions regarding the preservation of unique stands or attributes that will disappear over the next few decades because of natural succession processes.
 Consequently, using stand dynamics to define old-growth forests is more accurate in forests where the species that constitute old-growth have long lifespans and succession is slow.

 Social and cultural definitions

-Common cultural definitions and common denominators regarding what comprises old-growth forest, and of the variables that define, constitute and embody old-growth forests include:
+Common cultural definitions and common denominators regarding what comprises old-growth forest, and the variables that define, constitute and embody old-growth forests include: